autresphere/ASMediaFocusManager/Readme.md

 ```

-If you need to focus a view programmatically, you can call `startFocusingView` as long as the view is focusable.
+If you need to focus or defocus a view programmatically, you can call `startFocusingView` ()as long as the view is focusable) or `endFocusing`.

 ```objc
 [self.mediaFocusManager startFocusingView:mediaView];